This post may contain affiliate links. Please read our disclosure policy.

 Use buttermilk or a near-perfect substitute

-Instead, you can effectively replace buttermilk in any recipe with half plain yogurt and half milk, by volume.
+If you don't have buttermilk on hand, you can replace it with half plain yogurt and half milk, by volume.
 That works for dairy-free buttermilk subs, too!
 You can also use an equal amount of plain kefir.
+Gluten free pastry needs the right amount of moisture, and buttermilk has it.

-Don't overwork your biscuit dough
+Don't overwork the dough

 Handle the dough with a light touch, or your biscuits will be tough.
 If you handle the dough too much, the heat of your hands will melt the butterโ€”and the biscuits will leak a lot of butter and be flat and hard.